wultra/powerauth-crypto/docs/Activation-Recovery.md

 ## Basic definitions

-- **"Activation via Recovery Code"** – is a process allowing the user to self activate its PowerAuth powered mobile app via the "Recovery Code" and "Recovery PUK."
+- **"Activation via Recovery Code"** (or recovery activation) – is a process allowing the user to self activate its PowerAuth powered mobile app via the "Recovery Code" and "Recovery PUK."

 - **"Recovery Code"** – is a code required for the activation recovery.
 The purpose of this code is to identify the user on the server side.
 See [Format chapter](#format-of-recovery-code) at the end of document.

-- **"Recovery QR Code"** – is a "Recovery Code" encoded to QR code.
+- **"Recovery QR Code"** – is a "Recovery Code" encoded into a QR code.
 The QR code contains additional information to distinguish the code from a regular activation code.

 - **"Recovery PUK"** (or PUK) – is a "Personal Unblocking Key," 10 digits long number.
 The PUK acts as a one time password in the scheme.
 See [Format chapter](#format-of-recovery-puk) at the end of document.